JangJaeSung/carla_ground_truth/README.md

 object_bounding_box.py
 ------------------------
 This API helps to post-process the data obtained above and to create a Ground Truth for Darknet YOLO Framework.
+Data for learning is stored in folder 'custom_data', and the results of the bounding box generated in folder 'draw_bounding_box' can be seen.
 > ./object_bounding_box.py